 The chapel and its unique, intricate appeal gained national fame after an article accompanied with a colour photograph was published in the Daily Mirror, and it has since been considered one of, if not Guernsey’s most famous tourist attractions.
 It is thought to be the smallest consecrated church anywhere in the world.

 Today, the chapel falls under the care of the Little Chapel Foundation.
-The chapel remains totally free to visit and look around, and the maintenance is funded by kind donations by visitors, which the recent total refurbishment making sure that the Little Chapel will remain as one of Guernsey's iconic landmarks for many more years to come.
+The chapel remains totally free to visit and look around, and the maintenance is funded by kind donations by visitors, with the recent total refurbishment making sure that the Little Chapel will remain one of Guernsey's iconic landmarks for many more years to come.